 This was before the shrimp and grits craze of the 1990s, during which the no-frills Charleston pairing of "shrimps and hominy" - a dish with both Native American and Gullah cuisine roots - was gussied up by area chefs and introduced into the halls of fine dining.

 She crab soup experienced a similar reincarnation, with its first life spent as partan bree, a broth with added cream and crab, brought to South Carolina by a wave of Scotch-Irish settlers in the 1700s.
 Over the centuries, French and Creole influences inspired cooks to brown up roux to thicken their crab soup, while some used a simple flour or cornstarch slurry.

+In the early 1900s, William Deas, a highly skilled African chef and butler for then-Charleston mayor, R. Goodwyn Rhett, tweaked a pot of crab soup in the kitchen of the historic John Rutledge House by adding a glossy, red-orange cluster of crab roe to the pot.
 Not only did the roe give the soup a velvety orange hue, but it added body and infused it with a savory tang that offset the sweetness of the crab and sherry to prime advantage.
-And there's no denying "she-crab soup" sounds a bit more elegant than "he-crab soup."

 The new twist found favor with the mayor and his wife, who submitted the recipe to a local newspaper.
 By the 1930s, the soup was widely served by area home cooks and eagerly slurped up by their dinner guests.